 I then don’t really have to spell out the vast difference with the gap between an amateur and a pro when it comes to web development.
-Particularly when one considers the salary gap that exists between a pro and an amateur is not as evident to a layperson.
+Particularly when one considers the salary gap that exists between a pro and an amateur with sport.

 On the Internet, nobody knows you're a dog

 Back when I started out online in the mid-90s, one of my favourite adages was “On the Internet, nobody knows you're a dog.”

 To me this meme symbolised the essence of the internet of that time’s power.
-The internet then was like a super-power of sorts that small players and start-ups used to gain an advantage over the big corporations (at the time they were slow adopters, but now corporations are very influential and powerful online).
+The internet then was like a super-power of sorts that small players and start-ups used to gain an advantage over the big corporations (at the time corporations were slow adopters, but now these corporations are very influential and powerful online).
 The internet empowered the little guy working from their garage, to have an equitable position in the marketplace.
 This was achieved by providing them with the opportunity to present the market with a ‘Website that Provides Credibility’, bypassing the process of building a brand of relevance over many years.

 This very principle is still being used by amateurs to impress the ill-informed.
 They tend to operate behind a flashy modern-looking-looking website.
 They will spruick that they can build a website just like it for your business, just take a look at their client portfolio.
 Later I will show you, here, a little technique that you can use to gauge a website’s effectiveness on Google as being professionally built to high standards.

 Knowledge is Power